 Self-publishing is now a viable way to release your work to the world, gain a loyal following, and earn from it.
 There’s still a misconception about self-publishing, but it’s a way for authors who cannot find a publisher for some reason or are tired of having to be at the mercy of the publishing world.

 Of course, you still have to market your work, and you wouldn’t have the financial backing of a big publishing house.
-But many self-published authors have found fame and fortune.
+However, many self-published authors have found fame and fortune.
 You could be the next prominent self-published author.

 Rejection is a part of the writing process.
 It’s important not to let it discourage you.